EvictionLab/eviction-lab-website/content/updates/research/eviction-filing-trends-after-cdc-moratorium/index.md

   </div>
 </div>

-Between August 27 and November 26, 11,799 eviction cases were filed in Las Vegas, about 126% of historical average.
-Eviction filings exceeded 75% of historical average in 11 cities, including Columbus, Tampa, Indianapolis, and Milwaukee.
+Between August 27 and November 26, 11,799 eviction cases were filed in <a href="https://evictionlab.org/eviction-tracking/las-vegas-nv/">Las Vegas</a>, about 126% of historical average.
+Eviction filings exceeded 75% of historical average in 11 cities, including <a href="https://evictionlab.org/eviction-tracking/columbus-oh/">Columbus</a>, <a href="https://evictionlab.org/eviction-tracking/tampa-fl/">Tampa</a>, <a href="https://evictionlab.org/eviction-tracking/indianapolis-in/">Indianapolis</a>, and <a href="https://evictionlab.org/eviction-tracking/milwaukee-wi/">Milwaukee</a>.

 By contrast, filing rates were much lower in other cities, particularly those that maintained state or local eviction moratoria through some or all of this period.
-In New York City, for example, the 8,687 eviction cases filed over the three months post-moratorium represented almost 85% fewer filings than historical average.
+In <a href="https://evictionlab.org/eviction-tracking/new-york-ny/">New York City</a>, for example, the 8,687 eviction cases filed over the three months post-moratorium represented almost 85% fewer filings than historical average.

 {{< pullquote "Across the 31 cities that we’re monitoring, 23 saw an increase in filings relative to historical average of at least ten percentage points after the CDC moratorium was struck down." >}}

 Much of this variation between cities was <a href="https://evictionlab.org/eleven-months-cdc/">evident before the Supreme Court struck down the CDC moratorium</a>.
 Since that time, filings have also increased more quickly in some cities than in others—that is, some have more rapidly trended toward pre-pandemic "normal" eviction filing volume.
 We illustrate this pattern in Figure 3, which groups each of the 31 cities we monitor by their percentage point change in eviction filings relative to normal between the three months before and the three months after the CDC moratorium ended.
-For example, Memphis saw filings at 54.9% of historical averages prior to the Supreme Court ruling and filings at 70.1% of historical averages afterwards – a 15.2 percentage point increase, putting them in the middle bin of Figure 3.
+For example, <a href="https://evictionlab.org/eviction-tracking/memphis-tn/">Memphis</a> saw filings at 54.9% of historical averages prior to the Supreme Court ruling and filings at 70.1% of historical averages afterwards – a 15.2 percentage point increase, putting them in the middle bin of Figure 3.

 <style>
 .chart.chart--bar.chart--aftercdc_figure3 .chart__axis--bar .tick text,